 - 5. A Declaration of Adequacy and Highway Occupancy Permit from the PADOT District Office when utilization of a PADOT storm drainage system is proposed. - 6.
 An Operations and Maintenance (O&M) Plan for all existing and proposed physical stormwater facilities, as well as schedules and costs for O&M activities.
 The plan shall address long-term ownership and responsibilities for O&M. - G. Stormwater Management BMPs - 1.
-All stormwater management facilities must be located on a plan and described in detail. - 2.
-When groundwater recharge methods such as seepage pits, beds, or trenches are proposed, the locations of existing and proposed septic tank infiltration areas, and wells must be shown.
+All stormwater management facilities must be located on a plan and profile drawings and described in detail. - 2.
+When infiltration methods such as seepage pits, beds, or trenches are proposed, the locations of existing and proposed septic tank infiltration areas, and wells must be shown.
 A minimum separation distance of no less than 20 feet shall be provided between any septic system and any facility used for stormwater management.
 An analysis shall be submitted to verify that stormwater infiltration shall not affect groundwater elevations of the septic drain field site. - 3.
 All calculations, assumptions, and criteria used in the design of the stormwater management facilities must be shown.
-If multiple facilities are proposed in conjunction with each other, such as infiltration Best Management Practices with vegetation based management practices, a summary narrative, shall be included describing any sequence and how the facilities are meant to function with each other to manage stormwater runoff.
+If multiple facilities are proposed in conjunction with each other, such as infiltration Best Management Practices with vegetation-based management practices, a summary narrative, shall be included describing any sequence and how the facilities are meant to function with each other to manage stormwater runoff.

-Section 134-26.
+Section 134-28.
 Plan Submission

 For all activities regulated by this ordinance, the steps below shall be followed for submission.
-For any activities that require a PADEP joint permit application and regulated under Chapter 105 (Dam Safety and Waterway Management) or Chapter 106 (Floodplain Management) of PADEP's Rules and Regulations, require a PADOT highway occupancy permit, or require any other permit under applicable local, state, or federal regulations, the permit(s) shall be Ordinance of the plan.
+For any activities that require a PADEP joint permit application and regulated under Chapter 105 (Dam Safety and Waterway Management) or Chapter 106 (Floodplain Management) of PADEP's Rules and Regulations, require a PADOT highway occupancy permit, or require any other permit under applicable local, state, or federal regulations, the permit(s) shall be part of the plan submission.

-- A. The stormwater management plan shall be submitted by the developer as Ordinance of the Preliminary plan submission for the regulated activity. - B. A minimum of three (3) copies of the stormwater management plan shall be submitted.
+- A. The stormwater management plan shall be submitted by the developer as part of the preliminary plan submission for the regulated activity. - B. A minimum of two (2) hard copies and one (1) digital (PDF) copy of the stormwater management plan and associated reports/documents shall be submitted to the Township during regular business hours.
 Additional copies shall be submitted if requested by the Township. - C. Distribution of the stormwater management plan will be as follows: - 1.
 One (1) copy to the municipality accompanied by the requisite municipal review fee, as specified in this Ordinance. - 2.
-Two (2) copies to the Municipal Engineer.
+One (1) copy forwarded by the Township to the Township Engineer.

-Section 134-27.
+Section 134-29.
 Stormwater Management Plan Review